ygyryn/devdocs/page-builder/create-basic-content-type/step-2-add-templates.md

 ### html

-The `html` attribute applies the actual user-entered HTML content to the template element.
-In our Quote example, the end-user enters their quote text either on the Admin stage using `liveEdit` (which is bound to the `quote_text` field in the form editor) or on the form, directly into the`quote_text` field itself.
+The `html` attribute applies the actual user-entered HTML to the template element.
+In our Quote example, the end-user enters their quote text either from the Admin stage using `liveEdit`, which is bound to the `quote_text` field, or from the form.

-For example, from the Quote `preview.html` template, the `liveEdit` binding on the `blockquote` is bound to the `quote_text` field that stores the HTML content, as shown here (`{ field: 'quote_text'...}`):

 ```html
 <!--preview.html-->